joxad/aneverendingdream/_posts/2012-06-20-startup-mistakes-i-made-in-the-first-2-years.markdown

 Good luck and have an exciting journey.

-> “Every company had roadblocks and challenges, and at each step and with each setback, I became smarter.” – Mark Pincus
+<blockquote class="largeQuote">“Every company had roadblocks and challenges, and at each step and with each setback, I became smarter.” – Mark Pincus</blockquote>

 Photo Credit: [David Chu @Flickr](http://www.flickr.com/photos/david_blue/)